-An Authority board member is employed at a financial institution where the Authority had \$11,182,543 cash held at September 30, 2017.
-Additionally, these accounts earned interest revenues in the amount of \$10,103 for the year ended September 30, 2017.
+For a portion of the fiscal year, an Authority board member was employed at a financial institution where the Authority had \$11,444,701 cash held at September 30, 2018.
+Additionally, these accounts earned interest revenues in the amount of \$40,295 for the year ended September 30, 2018.

-NOTE 7.
+NOTE 6.
 ECONOMIC DEPENDENCY

-The Hardee County Board of County Commissioners entered into a development agreement with Mosaic Fertilizer, LLC (Mosaic) whereby Mosaic is to pay a minimum of \$42,000,000 over a ten year period as long as sufficient mining activity is occurring.
+The Hardee County BOCC entered into a development agreement with Mosaic whereby Mosaic is to pay a minimum of \$42,000,000 over a ten year period as long as sufficient mining activity is occurring.
 The payment schedule has a minimum base amount which escalates, based on tonnage mined, during the contract and provides for \$500,000 per year to be allocated to the Hardee Board of County Commissioners' General Fund.
 Payments are made directly to the Authority.
-During the year ended September 30, 2017, the Authority, which is in its eighth year of the ten year contract, received \$4,000,000 from Mosaic and made a payment of \$500,000 to the Hardee County, Florida, Board of County Commissioners.
+During the year ended September 30, 2018, the Authority, which is in its ninth year of the ten year contract, received \$4,000,000 from Mosaic and made a payment of \$500,000 to the Hardee County, Florida, Board of County Commissioners.
 According to the terms of the development agreement, amounts received from Mosaic are restricted for economic development, except for \$100,000 per year that can be used to pay administrative expenses.

-The Authority is dependent upon annual contract payments from Mosaic Fertilizer, LLC in order for the Authority to continue funding the economic development of Hardee County at current levels.
+The Authority is dependent upon annual contract payments from Mosaic in order for the Authority to continue funding the economic development of Hardee County at current levels.

 The Authority's future existence is not dependent upon future payments beyond the ten year period of the development agreement.
-For the year ended September 30, 2017, Mosaic provided approximately 59% of the Authority's total revenue.
+For the year ended September 30, 2018, Mosaic provided approximately 62% of the Authority's total revenue.

-For the year ended September 30, 2017, the Economic Development Authority provided approximately 35% of the Authority's total revenue.
+For the year ended September 30, 2018, the Economic Development Authority provided approximately 31% of the Authority's total revenue.

-NOTE 8.
+NOTE 7.
 RISK MANAGEMENT